-SUMMARY REPORT OF THE AUDIT AND RISK COMMITTEE 2021
+SUMMARY REPORT OF THE AUDIT AND RISK COMMITTEE 2022

-The Audit and Risk Committee of Indústrias Romi S.A. ("Committee"), in the period from 4/26/2021 to 1/31/2022 met in six occasions, four of which were meetings with the Supervisory Board and Independent Audit Firm, for the analysis of the Interim Financial Information, pursuant to its By-laws.
+The Audit and Risk Committee of Romi S.A. ("Committee"), in the period from 4/25/2022 to 1/30/2023, met in seven occasions, four of which were meetings with the members of the Supervisory Board and of the Independent Audit Firm, for the analysis of the Interim Financial Information, pursuant to its By-laws.